Types of Tastings

 Fresh Produce Tasting

 Kids need a connection to real food.
-Tasting fresh, raw produce is a great way for kids to experience food in its unprocessed state.
+Tasting fresh, raw produce is a great way to experience food in its unprocessed state.
 Here are some ways to engage students in a fresh produce tasting:

 - Do side-by-side taste comparisons of different varieties of produce (i.e. tomatoes, peppers, and greens).